Guru Nanak Darbar, Dubai

-The Guru Nanak Darbar is a Sikh gurdwara (place of worship) at Jebel Ali Village in Dubai, founded in 2012 to serve over 50,000 Sikh residents in the emirate.
-The community-run gurdwara is the first official Sikh temple in the GCC region and the Middle East, and it was established by Surender Singh Kandhari, a resident of Dubai since 1976.
+The Guru Nanak Darbar is a Sikh gurdwara at the Churches Complex in Jebel Ali Village, Dubai, founded in 2012 to serve over 50,000 Sikh residents in the Emirate.
+The community-run gurdwara is the first official Sikh gurudwara in the GCC region and the Middle East, and it was established by Surender Singh Kandhari, a resident of Dubai since 1976.

 The Guru Nanak Darbar entered in April 2017 the Guinness World Records after it served breakfast to more than 600 people from 101 nationalities.

 Construction

-The Guru Nanak Darbar was established on a 120,000-square-feet land.
+The Guru Nanak Darbar was established in a plot of land of 120,000-square-feet.

-The venue was designed by the Dubai-based architect firm Holford Associates with consultancy from the UK-based Richard Adams.
-The architects were made to visit the gurudwaras in different parts of the world for inspiration.
+The venue was designed by the Dubai-based architect firm Holford Associates.
+The architects visited gurudwaras in different parts of the world for inspiration.

-Construction work started in May 2008, the foundations were laid in June 2010, and the three-storey structure was completed in December 2011. the Sikh community in the UAE had requested a 100-year guarantee from the contractor so that the future generations can continue to use it.
+Construction work started in May 2008, the foundations were laid in June 2010, and the three-storey structure was completed in December 2011.
+The Sikh community in the UAE had requested a 100-year guarantee from the contractor so that the future generations can continue to use it.

 The total cost of the construction works was 65 million dirhams (about $20 million), and it opened its doors to worshippers and visitors, including tourists, on 17 January 2012 in a ceremony attended by 50,000 devotees.
-The construction was funded by people from different religions and nationalities as the year of the construction, 2008, had seen a severe economic crisis.
+The construction for the project initially struggled due to the 2008 financial crisis.

 Design

 The beige-coloured Guru Nanak Darbar is a blend of modern and traditional Sikh building style.
 It has three levels of underground car parks and two above ground, and the area of each basement is 25,000 square feet to accommodate 140 cars.

-The ground floor (21,000 square feet) includes the reception desk, the gurdwara’s office, a dining hall, a kitchen, a pantry, and store rooms.
+The ground floor (21,000 square feet) includes the reception desk, the Gurdwara’s office, a dining hall, a kitchen, a pantry, and store rooms.
 There are also convenience rooms, a headscarf stand, shoe storage areas, Jora Ghar facilities in several parts of the building.

-The building’s façade features a 54-meter Parikarma coated with traditional grill work, and a water body surrounds part of the building to resemble the Sarovar of the Golden Temple.
+The building’s façade features a 54-meter Parikarma coated with traditional grill work, and a water body surrounds part of the building to resemble the Sarovar of the Harmandir Sahib (Golden Temple).

-The staircase inside the temple can carry a huge traffic of people in both directions, and there are also elevators.

 The Prayer Hall on the first floor has Italian marble on the walls and floor, chandeliers from Murano, Italy, and a purple carpet.
 It also features 24-carat gold canopies for the Guru Granth Sahib, and in the centre, there is a raised platform with carved gold-plated pillars and above it is a gold-plated lotus-shaped dome.
 The dome is lined with a piece of cloth that has gold lace at its edge.